AhmedElqaffas/Shoryan/README.md

-# Sharyan
+# Shoryan
-Aiming to facilitate the process of finding blood donors in Egypt; Sharyan allows users to make blood donation requests so that other users donate to them.
+Aiming to facilitate the process of finding blood donors in Egypt; Shoryan allows users to make blood donation requests so that other users donate to them.